AivinXJ/SGG-Score-Fetcher/README.md

-# Smashgg Score Changer By @AivinXJ
+# Smashgg Score Fetcher By @AivinXJ
 ## This tool helps in grabbing the score from smashgg and saving them into TXT files, feel free to use the tool without removing the credits

 # How to manually create?